Skip to main content

 Results

 Older men were less likely than older women to state they are lonely even when controlling for UCLA score.
 Older men showed a greater association between loneliness and alcohol consumption, but only when measuring the number of units consumed in the last week, and not using a less precise measure of the past year.
 Older men who cohabited with a partner were less lonely than cohabiting older women, whereas previously married but not cohabiting older men were lonelier than their female counterparts.
 However, never married older men were less lonely than never married older women.
-Evidence was found to suggests older men’s worse friendships mediated this association, but social isolation and number of close relationships did not.
+Evidence was found to suggest older men’s worse friendships mediated this association, but social isolation and number of close relationships did not.
 Severe isolation predicted greater loneliness in older women, but not older men.

 Conclusions